• Crochet Patterns

 Super Simple Super Soft Super Scarf Pattern

 This crochet super scarf pattern works length-wise, rather than along the width, to create a scarf with beautiful long lines and rich texture!
 It is super easy (using only double crochet), so it is great for beginners and it is quick to work up using size 5 yarn and a P hook.
-This is a perfect item to sell at craft fairs (I did so myself) and also makes a quick and impressive handmade gift!
-Although, you might have a hard time giving it away since it is so squishy!

-Origin of the Pattern
+Origin of this Super Scarf Pattern

 This is a pattern I threw together just for myself a year or so ago.
 I created it so I had a quick, easy and popular basic scarf to sell at craft shows.
 I didn’t consider publishing it since I figured there’s probably a few out there like it already.
 Like I said, it’s pretty basic.
 But then I decided I needed to write it down, since I loved the scarf and didn’t want to forget how I’d done it.
-And then I figured, if I’m going to the trouble if writing it down, I might as well write it down on my blog!
+I figured, if I’m going to the trouble if writing it down, I might as well write it down on my blog!

 I also thought it would be a nice companion pattern to go along with my stitch tutorial for the Foundation Double Crochet Stitch that I had been planning.
 I love foundation stitches because they are such time savers!
 Since they are some of my favorite stitches, I use them in a lot of my patterns, so I thought I should write out a tutorial to go with my patterns.
-I’m happy to say that the video tutorial for the Foundation Double Crochet is up and running!
-You can find it HERE.
-This super scarf pattern is a perfect practice piece for the stitch tutorial since it runs length-wise instead of across the width, making a nice loooong row of foundation stitches.
-So, if you haven’t mastered the foundation double crochet, this is a fantastic pattern to practice with!

 The Yarn For This Pattern